 While it’s only an f2.4, on a 75mm lens that’s plenty fast and it produces some really shallow depth with incredible bokeh.
 I have faster manual lenses at about this focal length, but they’re a lot more difficult to focus on the fly, they’re also a lot heavier.
-The performance when wide open at f2.4 is also really nice, so you don’t have to worry about any significant loss in image quality when you shoot wide open like a lot of retro lenses or other Chinese lenses.
+The performance when wide open at f2.4 is also really nice, so you don’t have to worry about any significant loss in image quality when shooting wide open, like a lot of retro lenses or other Chinese lenses.

-For me, this lens was a missing link, I’m always looking for high quality, light weight lenses that don’t feel cheap for street photography and this 75mm f2.4 fills in that gap perfectly.
+For me, this lens was a missing link, I’m always looking for high quality, lightweight lenses that don’t feel cheap for street photography, and this 75mm f2.4 fills in that gap perfectly.
 There is nothing like this by Fujifilm, it’s a complete void in their lineup.
 For Sony, they have some more options, but they’re usually too big, too expensive, or lack quality.
-For example, the Loxia lenses by Zeiss are great, but they are made for Sony E-Mount only and they are slightly on the expensive side.
+For example, the Loxia lenses by Zeiss are great, but they are made for Sony E-Mount only, and they are slightly on the expensive side.

 The IBERIT 75mm With The Sony A7r III